 Expert advice available on our fantastic range of gas hobs.
 In stock for free & fast delivery when you buy online today!

 While anyone is allowed to fit a gas hob into the workspace, only a Gas Safe registered engineer can connect it to the gas.

 Check the gas safe register to find engineers – and ask to see their Gas Safe card if you’ve any doubts.
 Any engineer that attempts to carry out work without accreditation is committing a crime – as are you if you knowingly allow them to do so.

 In England and Wales, building regulations demand that your local authority be notified whenever you install a flame-producing device like a gas hob.
 You’ll then receive a certificate, which you’ll need if you come to re-mortgage or sell your property – and if you want to avoid a hefty fine.
 You’ll have thirty days from the day of installation to notify your local authority.

 Does a gas hob need an electrical supply?

-A gas hob will still need an electrical means of igniting the gas, and so supply of electricity will still be necessary.
+Yes – a gas hob will still need electricity to light the gas.
 The ignition system and timer on your cooker will need a 13-amp supply, so be sure that you have one within a metre or so of your cooker.

 Where can I install my hob?